sansbacon/pangadfs/README.md

 * **Fast**: takes advantage of pandas and numpy to generate thousands of lineups quickly.
 * **Extensible**: any desired functionality can be added with a straightforward plugin architecture.
+* **Configurable**: plugins can be configured via context, allowing for easy customization without modifying code.
 * **Pythonic**: library is easy to use and extend as long as you are familiar with data analysis in python (pandas and numpy).
 You don't also have to be an expert in linear programming.
 * **Fewer bugs**: Small core means fewer bugs and easier to trace code.
 Unlike other optimizers, pangadfs does not generate complicated equations behind the curtain that are difficult to comprehend and debug.